 Make The Grade With Your School Building

 The health of your education facility directly impacts the performance of your students.
-Acoustics, air quality, light, temperature, aesthetics, sustainable materials, and other factors all play a role in how well students perform and feel in the classroom.
+Indoor air quality (IAQ), acoustics, light, temperature, aesthetics, sustainable materials and other factors all play a role in how well students perform and feel in the classroom.